Watts-College/crj-507-spring-2025/resources.md

 ---
 ```

-Then add a few page dividers, and your analysis will now be organized something like this [StoryBoard](https://beta.rstudioconnect.com/jjallaire/htmlwidgets-showcase-storyboard/htmlwidgets-showcase-storyboard.html).

 Markdown is used on GitHub, Stack Overflow, and in R Markdown documents.
 Familiarity with the basics offers a lot of power in controlling how your analysis is presented to your audience.

 ## Collaboration Tools